-- Your Employer should specify the notice periods they require you to give, before you take leave, in writing.
-If this is not specified you must give at least twice the length of the intended leave period you wish to take – e.g. you give 2 days notice to take 1 days leave.
-Your Employer should reply (agree or disagree by giving counter notice) within the same length of time as your intended leave – e.g. you want 1 days leave, give them 2 days notice and they should reply within 1 day.
+- Your Employer should specify in writing the notice periods they require you to give before you take leave.
+If this isn’t specified, you must give at least twice the length of the intended leave period you wish to take – e.g. you give two days’ notice to take one day’s leave.
+Your employer should reply (agree or disagree by giving counter notice) within the same length of time as your intended leave – e.g. you want one day’s leave, give them two days’ notice and they should reply within one day

-- Your Employer may restrict you taking leave through the following – by your employment contract, via custom or practice or by negotiations with a Trade Union or Employee Representative.
-They can restrict your leave because: they shut down at certain times; they can specify when you may or may not take your leave; they may cap the amount of leave that you can take at any one time.
-If such arrangements don’t already exist, then your employer can ask you to take leave at specific times by giving you notice to require you to take your leave – of twice the length of the leave period they require you to take, e.g. they need to give you 2 weeks notice to require you to take 1 weeks leave.
+- Your employer may restrict you taking leave through the following methods – by your employment contract, via custom or practise or negotiations with a Trade Union or Employee Representative.
+They can restrict your leave because: they shut down at certain times; and they can specify when you may or may not take your leave; they may cap the amount of leave that you can take at any one time.
+If such arrangements don’t already exist, then your employer can ask you to take leave at specific times by giving you notice to require you to take your leave, of twice the length of the leave period they require you to take.
+For example, they would need to give you two weeks notice to require you to take one weeks leave

-- If your Employer denies you your rights to statutory holiday entitlement you can make a complaint to an Employment Tribunal.
-If the Tribunal upholds your complaint they may order your Employer to pay compensation.
+- If your employer denies you your rights to statutory holiday entitlement, you can make a complaint to an Employment Tribunal.
+If the Tribunal upholds your complaint, they may order your Employer to pay you compensation

-- Holiday entitlement cannot be counted as weekly rest days, it is completely separate.
-However, see Russell v Transocean International Resources Ltd 2011 (under Rest Breaks, above).
+- Holiday entitlement cannot be counted as weekly rest days since they’re completely separate.
+However, see Russell v Transocean International Resources Ltd 2011 (under Rest Breaks, above)

-- If you are an Agency Temp then the Agency that employs you (not the Employer you are working for) is responsible for ensuring you receive your statutory minimum holiday entitlement.
-See our new Guide to the Agency Workers Regulations which come into effect on 1st October 2011 and give ‘agency workers’ the right to equal treatment with permanent employees.
+- If you’re an Agency Temp, the Agency that employs you (not the Employer you’re working for) is responsible for ensuring you receive your statutory minimum holiday entitlement.
+See our new Guide to the Agency Workers Regulations, which came into effect on 1st October 2011 and give ‘agency workers’ the right to equal treatment with permanent employees.

-- Bank and Public holidays can be included in these 28 days; at the moment there is no statutory right to take bank holidays off.
-Therefore if you take a day off as paid leave on a bank holiday it may count as one of your annual leave days under WTD legislation – depending on what your employment contract says.
-(For more information on Bank Holidays see below).
+- Bank and Public holidays can be included in these 28 days; at the moment, there is no statutory right to take bank holidays off.
+Therefore if you take a day off as paid leave on a bank holiday, it may count as one of your annual leave days under WTD legislation – depending on what your employment contract states (for more information on Bank Holidays, see below).

 - Your employer may give you more leave than 28 days as part of your contract.

-- There is no legal obligation that the first 20 days holiday entitlement, if unused, should be carried forward into the next leave year, if your employer has encouraged you take the leave, unless you’ve been off sick (see below).
-The additional 8 days holiday entitlement can be carried over into the next holiday leave year, if unused, with your Employers agreement; although your Employer may not agree to this.
-Your Employer may choose to allow more than 8 days to be carried over, thoug
+- There’s no legal obligation that the first 20 days holiday entitlement, if unused, should be carried forward into the next leave year, if your employer has encouraged you take the leave, unless you’ve been off sick or on maternity leave (see below).
+The additional eight days holiday entitlement can be carried over into the next holiday leave year, if unused, with your employers agreement.
+Your employer may choose to allow more than eight days to be carried over, thoug

-- The Government increased the minimum statutory holiday entitlement to 24 days per year from 1st October 2007, and to 28 days per year from 1st April 2009 for those working 5 days per week.
+- The government increased the minimum statutory holiday entitlement from 20 to 24 days per year from 1st October 2007, and to 28 days per year from 1st April 2009 for those working five days a week.

 Rolled Up Holiday Pay

-Freelancers in the TV and Film Industry are often classed as Workers for the purposes of WTD so are eligible for this holiday.
-However, often the holiday cannot be taken during the contract period, as the contract is too short, and may be included in your weekly/daily rate (called ‘rolled-up’ holiday pay).
+Freelancers in the TV and film industry are often classed as workers for the purposes of WTR and are eligible for this holiday.
+However, often the holiday cannot be taken during the contract period if the contract is too short, and so it may be included in your weekly/daily rate, called rolled-up holiday pay.

-This practice was ruled unlawful by the European Court of Justice in March 2006, and the Department of Trade and Industries guidance has been amended to reflect this judgement, saying that payment for the statutory annual leave should be made at the time when the leave is taken.
-Your contract should therefore show your daily/weekly rate plus a rate for holiday pay seperately.
+This practise was ruled unlawful by the European Court of Justice in March 2006; the Department of Trade and Industries guidance has been amended to reflect this judgement, saying payment for the statutory annual leave should be made at the time when the leave is taken.
+Your contract should therefore show your daily/weekly rate, plus a rate for holiday pay separately.

 The simplest way to calculate your holiday entitlement is to multiply the number of days you work each week by 5.6.
-If you work part-time, irregular or freelance hours you can calculate your entitlement on this Direct Gov page.
-The holiday entitlement of 5.6 weeks is equivalent to 12.07 % of the hours worked over a year.
+If you work part-time, irregular (casual or zero hours) or freelance hours you can calculate your entitlement on this Direct Gov page.

 Calculating leave for shift workers

-it’s often easier to work this out by the number of shifts you get off, averaged over a 17 week period – e.g. if you work 4 x 12 hour shifts on and then have 4 days off, the average working week is 3.5 x 12 hour shifts (this is calculated by the number of shifts worked (4) divided by the total number of days in the shift pattern (8) x 7 days – so 4 divided 8 x 7 = 3.5).
+It’s often easier to work this out by the number of shifts you get off, averaged over a 17 week period – e.g. if you work 4 x 12 hour shifts and then have 4 days off, the average working week is 3.5 x 12 hour shifts (this is calculated by the number of shifts worked the divided by the total number of days in the shift pattern (8) x 7 days – so 4 divided 8 x 7 = 3.5).
 So, 5.6 weeks holiday is 5.6 x 3.5 = 19.6 x 12 hour shifts holiday entitlement = 235.2 hours.
 There is a shift holiday calculator here which you might find useful.